Amanda C. McClain, PhD, MS

 past students and Trainees

-Jillian Arizcuren, BS, RD
+Jillian Arizcuren, BS, RDN

-Jillian Arizcuren, BS, RD
+Jillian Arizcuren, BS, RDN

-Jillian Arizcuren, BS, RD
+Jillian Arizcuren, BS, RDN

 Robert Castro, MS

-Jillian Arizcuren, BS, RD
+Jillian Arizcuren, BS, RDN

 PhD Student in Nutrition and Integrative Physiology, University of Utah